liferay/liferay-docs/develop/tutorials/articles/110-portlets/jsf/01-getting-started-with-jsf-applications.markdown

 ### Defining Resources for a JSF Application [](id=defining-resources-for-a-jsf-application)

-If you look back at the structure of the example Hello User portlet, you'll notice two `resources` folders defined.
+If you look back at the Hello User portlet's structure, you'll notice two `resources` folders defined.
 Why are there two of these folders for one portlet?
 These two folders have distinct differences in how they're used and what should be placed in them.

-The `resources` folder residing in the application's `src/main` folder is intended for resources that need to be in the classpath.
-Generally, files in this folder consist of properties files.
-For your Hello User example JSF portlet, you'll create two properties files to reside in this folder.
+The `resources` folder in the application's `src/main` folder is intended for resources that need to be on the classpath.
+Files in this folder are usually properties files.
+For this portlet, you'll create two properties files to reside in this folder.

 1. Create the `i18n.properties` file in the `src/main/resources` folder.
 Add the following property to this file: